api-platform/docs/deployment/docker-compose.md

     **Important**: Please make sure to change all the passwords, keys and secret values to your own.

 2. Pull the Docker images.

-    Let's Encrypt integration is now automatic, thanks to Caddy Server:

     ```console
     docker-compose -f docker-compose.yml -f docker-compose.prod.yml pull